bprovanbessell/research-code/README.md

 * Data preparation scripts for formatting comic datasets to run with DescriptionGAN.
 See dataset-creation-instructions.md for further details.
 * Python code used for multi-label classification of Dilbert comics.
 Please use the jupyter notebook for ease of use.
 * Versions of DCGAN, WGAN GP, and StabilityGAN used to generate comics (see DCGAN models).
+Refer to https://github.com/LMescheder/GAN_stability for the StabilityGAN model.

 Please note: Image datasets have been omitted according to terms and conditions regarding re-distribution of Dilbert comcis (see https://dilbert.com/terms).